-The libraries, the Querini family, lion, lionesses, and mice
+The libraries, the Querini family, lion, lionesses

 Querini Stampalia, Carlo Scarpa